Anger and outrage spills onto Minneapolis streets after ICE officer's fatal shooting of Renee Good

 Deadly encounter seen from multiple angles

-Several bystanders captured footage of Good's killing, which happened in a neighborhood south of downtown.
+Several bystanders captured video of Good's killing, which happened in a neighborhood south of downtown.

-It isn't clear from the videos if the vehicle makes contact with the officer, and there is no indication of whether the woman had interactions with ICE agents earlier.
+It is not clear from the videos if the vehicle makes contact with the officer, and there is no indication of whether the woman had interactions with agents earlier.
 After the shooting the SUV speeds into two cars parked on a curb before crashing to a stop.

 Officer identified in records